Dubai’s leading tech hub to showcase talent and innovation shaping the future of tech at inaugural GITEX Asia

 PHOTO

-- Dubai Internet City and in5, TECOM Group’s start-up incubator, will attend GITEX Asia as part of a delegation led by Dubai’s Department of Economy and Tourism
+- Dubai Internet City and in5, TECOM Group’s start-up incubator, will attend GITEX Asia as part of the Dubai stand led by Dubai’s Department of Economy and Tourism

 Dubai, UAE: Dubai Internet City, the enabler of the Middle East’s digital economy, will join a delegation led by Dubai’s Department of Economy and Tourism (DET) at GITEX Asia, taking place on 23-25 April in Singapore.